Is wearing makeup a sin? How did the early christians live?

 50. Ambrose again, inveighing against such practices, says: "Hence arise these incentives to vice, that women, in their fear that they may not prove attractive to men, paint their faces with carefully-chosen colors, and then from stains on their features go on to stains on their chastity.
 What folly it is to change the features of nature into those of painting, and from fear of incurring their husband's disapproval, to proclaim openly that they have incurred their own!
 For the woman who desires to alter her natural appearance pronounces condemnation on herself; and her eager endeavors to please another prove that she has first been displeasing to herself.
 And what testimony to your ugliness can we find, O woman, that is more unquestionable than your own, when you are afraid to show yourself?
 If you are comely why do you hide your comeliness?
 If you are plain, why do you lyingly pretend to be beautiful, when you can not enjoy the pleasure of the lie either in your own consciousness or in that of another?
 For he loves another woman, you desire to please another man; and you are angry if he love another, though he is taught adultery in you.
 You are the evil promptress of your own injury.
 For even the woman who has been the victim of a pander shrinks from acting the pander's part, and though she be vile, it is herself she sins against and not another.
 The crime of adultery is almost more tolerable than yours; for adultery tampers with modesty, but you with nature."
 It is sufficiently clear, I think, that this eloquence calls passionately upon women to avoid tampering with their appearance by deceitful arts, and to cultivate modesty and fear.

-If all the church fathers were completely wrong, would there be any chance for us to be saved?
-In addition to Amborse, Cyprian and Augustine, we might add in the list also Clement of Alexandria (read The Paedagogus), Commodianus, Tertullian, Jerome etc. - simply pointing out the unanimous aspect on the matter.
+If all the Church Fathers were completely wrong, would there be any chance for us to be saved?
+They were the bishops and teachers at the time.
+In addition to Ambrose, Cyprian and Augustine, we might add in the list also Clement of Alexandria (read The Paedagogus), Prudentius, Commodianus, Tertullian, Jerome etc. - simply pointing out the unanimous aspect on the matter.
 Remember that the emperor Theodosius I, who was advised by Ambrose, made the Olympics impossible to be held anymore.
 That was the year 393 AD.
 Next time the Olympics were officially held was in 1896, 1503 years later.
 The world has been a lot more conservative - until recently.
 The cosmetics - that were once very common among the Romans - were again introduced to the masses in the early 1900's.
 Today, perhaps 99,9% of the people think there's nothing wrong wearing makeup, earrings etc. Well, in the eyes of God they have sinned and fallen away.
 They're wrong - even being such a majority.
 Don't wait until the end when it's too late to recognize the fact!
 Citing Ambrose again, we could well ask: "What will be your reply?"

 What is not Mine I reject.